 By Matt Hyles & Janelle Wetzstein

-Do travel the best route
+Travel the best route

 We cannot stress enough just how slow the Russian River flows in the summer.
 On average, it moves at about a half-mile per hour, which means you can travel faster walking on shore then you can floating on water.
 When winds pick up in the early evening, the current can push you upstream.
 So get an early start.

-Do plan for prep time
+Plan for prep time

 Once you get to Steelhead, you'll need to inflate your floats, prep your coolers, apply sunscreen, use the restroom (there are no restrooms until you reach Sunset Beach), double-check that you have your car keys, take the pre-float group selfie, etc. Anticipate at least an hour to get things in order.

-Don't forget your manners
+Mind your manners

 Don't stay out too long

-Any trip over five hours is just way too long to be on the river.
+Any trip over five hours is too long to be on the river.
 Trust us.
 After five hours, you will want a break from your tube.
 Hunger, thirst, sunburn, and the call of nature will have you ready to exit the river after five hours.

 Don't expect solitude

-Don't attempt to start a float at Healdsburg Veterans Memorial Beach because there is nowhere to pull out until you reach Riverfront Regional Park, which will take you six and a half hours.
+And don't attempt to start a float at Healdsburg Veterans Memorial Beach because there is nowhere to pull out until you reach Riverfront Regional Park, which will take you six and a half hours.

-Do have a good time
+Have a good time